Leadership, fun, and sun in the heart of the Caribbean

 Who Should Participate?

-This program is designed for Windsor Mountain alumni students interested in traveling to share in cross-cultural experiences, community service learning, and continued leadership development.
+This program is designed for Windsor Mountain alumni students and other students interested in traveling to share in cross-cultural experiences, community service learning, and continued leadership development.
 We are looking for students who are interested in working with younger children and who are eager to teach and share new sports, games, theater, dance, arts, crafts, music and other creative activities.
 Students who have had some leadership experience in their school, community, or summer camp will excel on this program.